MaybeSamigroup/SVS-Fishbone/README.md

 ## OnCoordinateInitialize

-When character coordinates is reset to default in H Scene.
+Notified When character coordinates is reset to default in H Scene.

 ## OnCoordinateDeserialize